LuckDragon82/homework/README.md

 2) Please complete a set of classes for the problem described in [this blog post](http://www.adomokos.com/2012/10/the-organizations-users-roles-kata.html).
 Please do not create a database backend for this.
 Test doubles should work fine.

 - Had some trouble using Test Doubles instead of sqlite for testing.
 I would need to come up to speed on this on the job.
+After I submitted my pull request, I decided to checkout what the other candidates were doing.
+I realized I forgot about just doing a simple Plain Old Ruby version for question 4. so I wrote organization.rb .
+The work is entirely my own, I didn't look long enough to copy anything.
+But the idea for it came from one of the other submissions.